aws/aws-cdk-rfcs/text/0474-event-bridge-scheduler-l2.md

 });
 ```

 You can include context attributes in your target payload.
 EventBridge Scheduler will replace each keyword with its respective value and deliver it to the target.
-Supported context attributes:
+See [full list of supported context attributes](https://docs.aws.amazon.com/scheduler/latest/UserGuide/managing-schedule-context-attributes.html):

 1. `ContextAttribute.scheduleArn()` – The ARN of the schedule.
 2. `ContextAttribute.scheduledTime()` – The time you specified for the schedule to invoke its target, for example, 2022-03-22T18:59:43Z.